chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     > AWS S3
       EFS
     ```
-    all done you can find generated config file with name given in `config gen` command
+    all done we can find generated config file with name given in `config gen` command

     {{< note >}} Click [here](/automate/ha_cert_deployment) to know more on adding certificates for services during deployment. {{< /note >}}